unswmedicine/anzard/manual/_posts/0000-02-01-data-entry-form.md

 ![Start a new data entry form](/user_manual/assets/images/data_entry/start.png) *Fig 1.
 Starting a new data entry form*

-You will be asked to select the treatment data, the year of treatment and to enter the cycle ID.
+You will be asked to select the treatment data, the year of treatment, the clinic site and to enter the cycle ID.
 Once you have entered these click 'Save' to start the record.
-If you're unsure how to answer these questions please contact the ANZARD.
+If you're unsure how to answer these questions please contact [ANZARD](mailto:anzard@unsw.edu.au).

 ![New data entry form](/user_manual/assets/images/data_entry/new.png) *Fig 2.
 Entering key information about the new data entry form*